singhsidhukuldeep/request-boost/README.md

 - [ ] Add a message queue to deploy the service across machines
 - [ ] Add option to run URL requests with Self signed certificate `verify=False`\
 - [ ] Add option to supress warnings
+- [ ] Add progess bars from tqdm and ascii

 ## Say Thanks